BitcoinDesign/Guide/guide/daily-spending-wallet/requesting/receiving.md

 - Receiving more than the users inbound capacity
 - Re-using a swap-address to receive another on-chain payment

-When this occurs, the funds will show up as "pending" in the user's activity and give them a prompt on the home page that action needs to be taken.
-The user is given two options to deal with this.
-Either re-trying the swap or sending to an external on-chain address.
+When this occurs, the funds will show up as "pending" in the user's activity, and a prompt on the home screen appears that lets the user know that an action needs to be taken.
+They are given two options to deal with this, either re-trying the swap or sending to an external on-chain address.

 If the swap fails again, the wallet can open a new channel locally without using the LWS.
-The pending message can be the same as the user doesn't need to know the complexities of what is happening behind the scenes.
+The pending message can be the same, as the user doesn't need to know the complexities of what is happening behind the scenes.

 <div class="image-slide-gallery">